felixe/arduinoMorseCodeFlasher/README.md

 # arduinoMorseCodeFlasher
-flashes given message in morseCode on LED
+Flashes given message in morse code on an arduino with attached LED